-- Your business uses cash on a regular basis: Wells Fargo Initiate Business Checking allows fee-free cash deposits up to $5,000 per month.
+- Your business uses cash on a regular basis: Wells Fargo Initiate Business Checking offers a fee-free cash deposit allowance of up to $5,000.

 - You want a fee-free interest-earning checking account: Though Wells Fargo has an interest-earning business checking account, you need a $10,000 minimum daily balance to waive the $25 monthly fee.
-Bluevine offers 2.00% APY without a minimum balance requirement, provided you meet the account’s activity requirements.
+Bluevine offers a 2.0% APY without a minimum balance requirement, provided you meet the account’s activity requirements.
 Read our Bluevine business checking review for more details.

-- You need more free transactions and higher cash deposit limits: Even if Wells Fargo has higher-tier accounts allowing more free transactions and higher fee-free cash deposits, you might want to consider Bank of America.
+- You need more free transactions and higher cash deposit limits: Even if Wells Fargo has higher-tier accounts, allowing more free transactions and higher fee-free cash deposits, you might want to consider Bank of America.
 It features 200 free transactions and fee-free cash deposits of up to $7,500 at a lower waivable monthly fee.
-If you live in areas where Capital One branches exist, you can also maximize its offer of free unlimited transactions and no cash deposit fees.
+See if the provider’s a good fit by reading our Bank of America business checking review.

 - You use wire transfers regularly: Wells Fargo Initiate Business Checking charges high fees for incoming and outgoing wire transfers.
-A more affordable alternative would be Relay, which charges no fees for incoming wire transfers, $5 for outgoing domestic wire transfers, and $10 for outgoing international wire transfers.
+A more affordable alternative would be Mercury, which charges zero fees for wire transfers.
+Our Mercury business checking review can help you determine whether it’s right for you.

 Wells Fargo Business Checking Overview